Betterez/btrz_ex_auth_api/README.md

 #### `BtrzAuth.Plug.VerifyToken`

-It depends on `BtrzAuth.Plug.VerifyApiKey`, looks for a token in the `Authorization` header and verify it using first the account's private key loading the user resource in the `conn.private[:user], if not valid, then main and secondary secrets provided by your app for internal token cases.
+It depends on `BtrzAuth.Plug.VerifyApiKey`, looks for a token in the `Authorization` header and verify it using first the account's private key loading the user id in the `conn.private[:user_id], if not valid, then main and secondary secrets provided by your app for internal token cases.
 ## Pipelines

 ### BtrzAuth.Pipeline.ApiKeySecured